Defining SQL Models

 Notes:

 primaryKey: Composite primary keys are not supported.
-Defining more than one will throw an error.hidden: Useful for sensitive fields like passwords.prepare/serialize: Use for custom transformations, e.g., encryption, formatting, or type conversion.databaseName: Use if your DB column name differs from your property name or case convention.
+Defining more than one will throw an error.prepare/serialize: Use them for custom transformations on helpers that expose those callbacks.
+Date/time helpers and their.string()variants do not accept customprepare/serialize.autoCreate/autoUpdate: On date/time helpers, passtrueto use the built-in current value behavior or pass a callback that returnsDate/string, matching the selected mode.databaseName: Use if your DB column name differs from your property name or case convention.

 Relations